Olasunkanmi-O/AWS-IAM/README.md

 # AWS-IAM
-creating an IAM role and user and attaching policies.
+Creating an IAM role and user and attaching policies.
 This is AWS best practice in managing identity and access for persons and resources accessing the AWS resources.